 The Mobile Clinic holds clinics at five sites during the academic year.
 Clinics are held roughly once a month at most sites, while other sites have clinics on alternating months.

 Columbus Junction is a community approximately 45 minutes southeast of Iowa City and the University of Iowa.
 This community is a mix of traditional rural Iowa and new immigrants from Latin America, who moved to the area to find work in the factories near Columbus Junction.
 Our services at this site include diabetes, blood pressure, and cholesterol screening, health education, and physical exams for children and adults.
-We visit Columbus Junction at least once a month, and have our clinics on Saturdays from 10 am to 1 pm at Wilme Sime Elementary, 1212 Colton St. Columbus Junction.
+We visit Columbus Junction at least once a month, and have our clinics on Saturdays from 10 am to 1 pm at Columbus Junction Senior Center, 125 E. Walnut St, Columbus Junction, Iowa.

 Information to come!

 Saint Patrick Church

 The Mobile Clinic site at Saint Patrick Church (4330 St Patrick’s Dr, Iowa City, IA 52240) is held twice per year–typically once in April and once in October–from 1:00-3:00 PM .
 The target population are the parishioners that attend the noon mass on Sundays, although the clinic will also serve the general public as well.
 The noon mass is given in Spanish, and as such, this clinic serves a mostly Hispanic population.
 The first clinic will be held on Sunday, October 14, 2012 from 1:00 to 3:30 PM.
 Services offered will include diabetes, blood pressure, and cholesterol screening, health education sessions, administration of physical exams, and physical therapy sessions.
 Physicians and student patient examiners will be available to see adult and pediatric patients with any acute or chronic concerns.
 Social workers will also be availabe to discuss resources in the community.